-Having experienced the cold, harsh Winter like we just experienced, I welcome Spring and the opportunity to work in my garden and dig in the dirt.
+Anytime we experience those cold, harsh winters I always welcome spring with open arms and the opportunity to work in my garden and dig in the dirt.
 I find it amazing to think what you can yield from one, single seed.
 With the proper planning, planting, watering, and harvesting, one seedling from a green bean can provide a meal, maybe two, for a family of four.
-Plant a whole row of seeds and you’ll be canning and freezing beans to eat well into 2016.
+Plant a whole row of seeds and you’ll be canning and freezing beans to eat well into the winter!

 How does planting a seed have anything to do with social media marketing?